open-policy-agent/opa-idea-plugin/README.md

 * `opa eval` run configuration
 * `opa test` run configuration

+The plugin is compatible with all IDEA products from version `2019.2` and have been tested with Opa `0.20.5`

 # Status
 Not ready yet to be used by  end users

 # Installation
+Opa binary must be in the path.

 ## from Jetbrains repository
 not available yet

 ## from source
 You can build the project from source and then install it.
 Build instructions are available [here](docs/devel/setup_development_env.md)

+# Documentation
+User documentation is available [here](docs/user/README.md)

 # Contributing
 Interesting to contribute ? please start by read this [document](CONTRIBUTING.md)